opdt/opdt/README.md

-- 👋 Hi,
-this is an official Account of IT-Systemhaus @ Bundesagentur für Arbeit / IT-Provider of the German Federal Agency for unemployed People.
+- 👋 Hi, this is an official Account of IT-Systemhaus @ Bundesagentur für Arbeit / IT-Provider of Bundesagentur für Arbeit.
-For more Information watch our Profile.
+Bundesagentur für Arbeit (Federal Employment Agency, BA) is a German federal agency in the area of responsibility of the Federal Ministry for Labour and Social Affairs

 - 📫 How to reach me / responsible for this Account ralf.ernst@arbeitsagentur.de